kachick/qiita-kachick/README.md

 The MIT X11 License
 See MIT-LICENSE for further details.

-This project is froked from [qiita](https://github.com/yaotti/qiita-rb) Thanks!
+This repository is froked from [qiita](https://github.com/yaotti/qiita-rb) Thanks!